-The programme aims at supporting SMEs in need of outsourcing research activities to RTD performers such as universities, research centres or research performing SMEs.
+The programme aims at supporting SMEs or SME associations in need of outsourcing research activities to RTD performers such as universities, research centres or research performing SMEs.
 Other enterprises and end-users, which belong to the same value chains as the participating SMEs, can participate, if it is in the interest of the project.